 The opinions expressed herein are solely those of the author in his individual capacity, and do not necessarily represent the views of his agency, department, or the U.S. government.

-Robert C. Hutchinson is a supervisory special agent (SSA) with the U.S. Department of Homeland Security, U.S. Immigration and Customs Enforcement’s Homeland Security Investigations in Miami, Florida.
-He was previously the deputy director and acting director for the agency’s national emergency preparedness division.
-SSA Hutchinson’s writings often address the important need for coordination and collaboration between the fields of public health and law enforcement.
+Robert C. Hutchinson, a long-time contributor to Domestic Preparedness, was a former police chief and deputy special agent in charge with the U.S. Department of Homeland Security (DHS), Homeland Security Investigations in Miami, Florida.
+He retired in 2016 after more than 28 years as a special agent with DHS and U.S. Department of the Treasury.
+He was previously the deputy director for the agency’s national emergency preparedness division and assistant director for its national firearms and tactical training division.
+His numerous writings and presentations often address the important need for cooperation, coordination, and collaboration between the fields of public health, emergency management, and law enforcement, especially in the area of pandemic preparedness.
 He received his graduate degrees at the University of Delaware in public administration and Naval Postgraduate School in homeland security studies.
+He currently serves on the Domestic Preparedness Advisory Board.